SUDDEN DESU

 The game was famously released “unfinished” and this may be a byproduct of that.
 Some places in the disassembly feel like they’re still in a testing or prototypical state: everything is working, but the code feels like it hasn’t been optimized at all.
 There may be a method to the madness, but I don’t see it from the admittedly small percentage of the entire disassembly that I’ve analyzed.

 So.
-With that in mind, let's return to the code for enabling pause.
+With that in mind, let’s return to the code for enabling pause.
 It reads the byte from 0x602DAFC, which is one of the multiple input mirrors and which captures only P1 and P2 Start as values 0x09 and 0x90 respectively.
 The pause routine, however, is looking for value 0x4, which means it will always fail.
-My initial gut reaction was that this was yet another unemulated input, but that's basically become a trope with my research at this point and didn't want to automatically make that assumption.
+My initial gut reaction was that this was yet another unemulated input, but since that has basically become a trope with my research at this point, I didn’t want to automatically make that assumption.
 (Spoiler: it was the correct assumption.)

 I decided to venture back into the disassembly.
 After several coffee-fueled hours of frustration later, I had a better idea of what was happening (to some extent).